yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 The person playing this character would start with something called "the Bridle of Aeons".
 What does that do?
 What does it mean for the world we're building?
 How do the other characters, rolled similarly, relate to this background?
 One can easily imagine how a homebrew setting, informed by characters with backgrounds like these, would make for a truly unique play experience.

 This is of course just one aspect of what makes *Troika!* such a special game; the writing and gorgeous art also help the GM and the players lean-in to the _Weird_.
 I recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
 The game's art is perfect for the setting it encourages.

+Obviously there are other _Weird_ games out there (*The Shadow of Yesterday* comes to mind) but I think Troika! takes the cake.
+I strongly recommend folks check it out; the [art-free version](https://payhip.com/b/EVKN) is PWYW.

+That's all for now.
+Thanks for reading!